We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 What do I need to send with my application?

-You will need to send the following information with your application:
+You will need to send the following information with your application for initial issue:

-A letter confirming operational experience over the previous 2 years.
+• A letter confirming operational experience over the immediately preceding 2 years.
 This is required from the airport manager/operator.
-The letter needs to be submitted in PDF format by the Airport manager/operator on headed company paper.
-The evidence provided must cover entire operational 2-year period.
+The letter must be submitted in PDF format by the Airport manager/operator on headed company paper.
+The evidence provided must cover entire operational 2-year period and must be signed by the airport manager/operator as appropriate.

-Two references from Radio Operator's Certificate of Competence (ROCC) certificate holders, their ROCC certificate numbers and their email addresses.
+• Two references from Radio Operator's Certificate of Competence (ROCC) certificate holders, their ROCC certificate numbers and their email addresses.
+These must be signed.

 Air Traffic Controllers (ATCOs) and Flight Information Service Officer (FISOs) must include their licence number.